Century21Stores/GLOBAL/BrowseGridAd_Banners/README.md

 This is intended to be used to be able to add, globally, single grid and double grid ads.
 The Grid Ad Banner will be place in the chosen position in every product browse page at [www.c21stores.com](https://www.c21stores.com/)

+Color Legend
+Green Area - will be always safe for copy/text and image Blue Area - will is a place for image(if chosen).
+Take in consideration that  depending on screen resolutions, CTA might move a bit to that area.
+No place for copy/text
+Red Area - No place for copy/text, this will be hidden in some screen resolutions

 ## SINGLE GRID BROWSE AD BANNERS

 ### Using it